 Cruise Ship Medical Exam

 Read more…

-Pay the exam in advance online through our webshop, to reduce administration and waiting time.
+Pay for the Cruise Exam in advance online via our webshop to reduce administrative processing and waiting time.

+Cruise Ship Medical Exam